-Creating a package starts with the code you want to package and share with others, either through the public nuget.org gallery or a private gallery within your organization.
+Creating a package starts with the compiled code (typically .NET assemblies) that you want to package and share with others, either through the public nuget.org gallery or a private gallery within your organization.
 The package can also include additional files such as a readme that is displayed when the package is installed, and can include transformations to certain project files.

-To learn and understand the creation process, start with Creating a package which will guide you through the core processes common to all packages.
-This includes deciding which assemblies to package, creating the
+To learn and understand the creation process, start with Creating a package which guides you through the core processes common to all packages.

 From there, you can consider a number of other options for your package: